A MINIMALIST SKIM STYLE SHAPE WITH THE LEAST AMOUNT OF SWING WEIGHT.

-A trimmed down version of our classic Carbon Air Core 3 Skimmer-for the rider that believes less is more.
-This shape comes with tail rocker for more control while in the forward position, and is less likely to dunk the nose riding switch.
+A thinned-out version of the High Voltage Beaux Board - for the rider that believes less is more.
+This shape comes with tail rocker for more control while in the forward position and is less likely to dunk the nose riding switch.
 Less weight equals added rotation on your tricks, and the thinner profile sits even deeper for more natural board control.
-A high-end skimmer complementing the wide profile Blunt Nose Skimmer, and the stiffer Carbon Air Core 3 model.
-A lightweight construction, super thin profiled, skim outline masterpiece.
+A high-end skimmer complementing the wide profile Blunt Nose Skimmer, and the stiffer carbon models.
+A lightweight, performance driven shape at a more mortal price point.
+For the competitive surfer looking for a less expensive high-end skimmer.

 Less is more.
 These cores are designed with a minimalist approach, keeping the purest form of surf in mind.
 For many riders lighter is better.